syncfusion/ej2-javascript-docs/src/maps/maps/layers.md

 # Layers

-Map is maintained through `layers` and it can accommodate one or more layers.
+The Maps component is rendered through [`layers`](../api/maps/#layers) and any number of layers can be added to the Maps.

 ## Multilayer

-The Multilayer support allows you to load multiple shape files in a single container, enabling maps to display more information.

-### Adding Multiple Layers in the Map

-The shape layers is the core layer of the map.
-The multiple layers can be added in the shape layers as `subLayers` within the shape layers.
+The Multilayer support allows loading multiple shapefiles and map providers in a single container, enabling Maps to display more information.
+The shape layer or map providers are the main layers of the Maps.
+Multiple layers can be added as **SubLayer** over the main layers using the [`type`](../api/maps/layerSettingsModel/#type) property in the [`layers`](../api/maps/layerSettingsModel/#type) property.

 ## SubLayer

-The subLayer is the collection of shape layers.
+Sublayer is a type of shape file layer.
+It allows loading multiple shape files in a single map view.
+For example, a sublayer can be added over the main layer to view geographic features such as rivers, valleys and cities in a map of a country.
+Similar to the main layer, elements in the Maps such as markers, bubbles, color mapping and legends can be added to the sub-layer.

-In this example, World Map shape is used as shape data by utilizing the `USA.json”` file in the following folder structure obtained from downloaded Maps_GeoJSON folder.
+In this example, the United States map shape is used as shape data by utilizing the **usa.ts** file, and the **texas.ts** and **california.ts** files are used as sub-layers in the United States map.

-..\ Maps_GeoJSON\

-You can assign the complete contents in `USA.json` file to new JSON object.
-For better understanding, a JSON file `USA.json` is already created to store JSON data in JSON object usa_map and also copy the USA.json file data, bind value to “california” and “texas”.

 {% tab template= "maps/default-map", es5Template="layers" %}